 Having lived in Fiskerton since 2003, Paul is married with 2 children, who both attend the Minster School.

 Paul gained an MA and then D.Phil from Oxford in Natural Sciences (Chemistry), and later an MBA from Loughborough.
 Until retirement in 2009 he was a Chartered Chemist (MRSC).

 Paul had a career of over 30 years with Boots Manufacturing division in Nottingham, spanning pharmaceutical research chemist, chemical plant production manager, pharmaceutical production manager, New Products Project manager, and Technical Group manager.

-Paul and his wife Janet moved to Morton in 2011, and are enthusiastic about involvement in the community.
+Paul and Janet moved to Morton in 2011, and are enthusiastic about involvement in the community.
 They have 3 daughters, living in St Albans, Bingham, and Manchester, so were very keenly aware of the internet demands and expectations from a modern family, especially when the children and their families visit from ‘superfast’ areas!

 Paul is keen on most areas of DIY, and believes in getting things done at the practical level, so involvement in the community fibre broadband project was an obvious opportunity.

 We’re always pleased to have new volunteers! if you would like to join the committee or want to help us build, operate and administer the broadband network then please get in touch.